 We recommend the Wipptal-Alpin mountain guide office to be your first port of call if you are an inexperienced skier or a beginner.
 In addition to daily guided tours (with guest card for a discounted price), weekly courses are also offered, which include safety training with avalanche awareness as well as moving about in the open terrain for those "transferring" from the slopes.

-Please always find out the latest avalanche risks in advance in whichever region you will be traveling in.
+Please always find out the latest avalanche risks in advance in whichever region you will be traveling in: click to avalanche report.
 We also recommend those tour seekers with less experience to hire a ski tour guide to start with - your safety is our priority.

 Departure daily at 08.30 am at Gasthof Lamm, St. Jodok: